FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Color=Clicking this opens a menu that allows you to change the colour or texture of the chess board.
 This button appears on the top bar in a game page.

 Rating range=Below this is a slider that lets you choose the accepted player ratings.
-The message appears in the "Create a game" (http://lichess.org/#hook) and "Filter games" menus.
+The sentence appears in the "Create a game" (http://lichess.org/#hook) and "Filter games" menus.
 Please do NOT translate "rating" to "Elo", because lichess has been using the superior Glicko rating system since late 2013.

 Give %s seconds=%s here is the number of seconds, usually 15.
 This is the title text (the text you see when you hover the mouse over) of the green-white "+" button that appears next to players' names in timed matches.
 Clicking it adds "%s" seconds to the player's clock.

 Premove enabled - Click anywhere to cancel=A premove is when you set up a move before it is your turn to play.
 You can make one by clicking on your piece and then clicking on a position it could go to.
-As the message suggests, clicking anywhere prevents the premove from being executed.
+As the sentence suggests, clicking anywhere prevents the premove from being executed.
 Translate premove to whatever sounds best in your language; for example, this is translated to "pre-selection" in some languages.

 This player uses chess computer assistance=Appears in a red box on player profiles that have been marked as cheater accounts by the site moderators.
 An example is http://lichess.org/@/ko1.